-The 'MRC-mode' feature is used to indicate the availability of MRC (mixed raster content) image format capability, and also the MRC mode available.
-A zero value indicates MRC is not available, a non-zero value indicates the available MRC mode number.
+The 'MRC-mode' feature is used to indicate the availability of MRC (mixed raster content) image format capability.
+A zero value indicates MRC is not available, a non-zero value indicates the maximum available MRC mode number.

 An MRC formatted document is actually a collection of several images, each of which is described by a separate feature collection.
-An MRC-capable receiver is presumed to be capable of accepting any combination of contained images that conform to the MRC construction rules and declared image-coding capabilities.
+An MRC-capable receiver is presumed to be capable of accepting any combination of contained images that conform to both the MRC construction rules and the image-coding capabilities declared elsewhere.

 Within an MRC-formatted document, multi-level coders are used for foreground and background images (i.e. odd-numbered layers: 1, 3, 5, etc.) and bi-level coders are used for mask layers (i.e. even numbered layers 2, 4, 6, etc.).
+MRC format also imposes constraints on the resolutions that can be used.